GIS & Mapping

 A full city 3-dimensional model is available for download in multiple formats.

 The basemap of the City of New York.
 Maintained and distributed by NYC DoITT.
-Learn more for details and links to download.
+Visit the Planimetrics database for details and links to download.